 The SMF may receive multiple different IA_NA related DHCP requests within the same PDU Session.

 NOTE: This is applicable if the RG acts as a DHCP relay for devices behind the RG.
+The 5G-RG can include the Device ID in the DHCPv6 relayed message via the INTERFACE-ID option as described in RFC 8415 [47] or REMOTE_ID option as described in RFC 4649 [XX].
+This information can be used by the SMF/PCF to identify the device behind the 5G-RG as described in clause 4.10x.

 When IPv6 Address Allocation using DHCPv6 is used, 5GC does not support IPv6 multi-homing for enabling SSC mode 3 and PDU Sessions with multiple PDU Session Anchors.